Holiday turkey food safety tips.

 - Marinate foods in the refrigerator – never at room temperature.
 Do not reuse marinade unless it has been boiled.

 If you have any questions, or would like information about food safety, or food establishment inspections in Cerro Gordo County, contact the Environmental Health section of the Cerro Gordo County Department of Public Health at 641-421-9335.

-The Cerro Gordo County Department of Public Health offers a ServSafe Certification course several times a year.
+The Cerro Gordo County Department of Public Health supports and promotes ServSafe Certification to our licensed establishments.
 The purpose of the one-day course is to educate restaurant owners, supervisors, managers, and employees about the dangers of foodborne illnesses and how to avoid them.